Vroomway-Team/dcl-gamejam-2024/README.md

 ## Repository Overview

+Note that the actual DCL scene is in the subfolder `dcl` to avoid having extra junk in the deployed scene.
 This repository is split in the following folders:

 -   `/assets` - contains all assets and textures before being exported to `glTF`.
 This includes all `blend` and `FBX` files, as well as full-size source textures.
     -   `/assets/models` - source files for each model in the scene, including full res textures